mitliagkas/mitliagkas.github.io/ml-class.md

 **IMPORTANT: Make sure you learn how to use that email inbox and check it often.
 We will not be able to add you using alternative email addresses.**

 <span style="color:red">
-If you registered late (i.e. did not have access to Studium on September 1st), then please complete [this form](https://forms.gle/gEaECs6kYb1k2JLbA) to be added to class resources.
+If you registered late (i.e. did not have access to Studium on September 1st), then please complete [this form](https://forms.gle/gwdwAbL8nF5KGtqDA) to be added to class resources.
 </span>

+The following links will become active shortly before our first lecture.
-- [Piazza](https://piazza.com/umontreal.ca/fall2020/ift6390) for all our communications.
+- [Piazza]() for all our communications.
-- [Gradescope](https://www.gradescope.com/courses/155310) for submitting your work and seeing your grades.
+- [Gradescope]() for submitting your work and seeing your grades.
-- [Overleaf](https://www.overleaf.com/read/tbzhcsjtfjfy) for downloading homework announcements and working on your solutions .
+- [Overleaf]() for downloading homework announcements and working on your solutions .

 People